zaimabdullah/laravel-social-media-website/NOTE_ME.md

 Use the same as showNotification we make in 'View.vue'.

 Commit all updated files into git with comment "Implement uploading cover image on user".

+- Update folder name that store cover img + delete old cover img when add other Update folder from avatars/ to user-{user-id}.
+Add code of delete inside 'ProfileController.php' in function updateImage().

+Commit all updated files into git with comment "Delete previous cover image on update".